 Find out how you can apply a guaranteed stop-loss order to your trades, and amend or cancel it should you choose to.

-We've enhanced our risk management offering by adding a new type of stop-loss to the platform: guaranteed stop-loss orders (GSLOs).
-Attach a GSLO to a trade if you want 100% certainty that you will be closed out of that trade at an exact price, specified by you, regardless of market volatility or gapping.
+Attach a guaranteed stop-loss order (GSLO) to a trade if you want 100% certainty that you will be closed out of that trade at an exact price, specified by you, regardless of market volatility or gapping.

 When placing a GSLO, the margin required will be equal to the total amount at risk, and is referred to as prime margin.
 Traditional stop-loss position margin is referred to as standard margin.
 As you're guaranteed to be closed out at our specified price, there is a GSLO premium charge for placing a GSLO.
 This cost is an amount based on the current market price and will be displayed at the bottom of the order ticket in your account currency.
 GSLO details, such as minimum distance, premium, and maximum position limits, can be viewed in the trading and position limits section of the product overview module.